bogvoicescu/bogvoicescu/README.md

-- 👋 Hello, I am @bogvoicescu!
-- 👨‍🎓 Information Technology Student at Titu Maiorescu University of Bucharest;
+- Information Technology Student at Titu Maiorescu University of Bucharest;
-- 👀 Front-End Web Developer at Skywind Tech;
+- Front-End Web Developer at Skywind Tech;
-- 🌱 Working with HTML, CSS, JavaScript, React.js, Node.js, Mongo DB;
+- Working with SASS, React.js, Node.js, Mongo DB;
-- 💞️ I love learning new things and working on interesting projects.
+- I love learning new things and working on interesting projects.